satya164/web-worker-proxy/README.md

 ## Usage

-First, we need to wrap create a proxied worker:
+First, we need to wrap our worker to be able to access the proxied object in the worker:

 ```js
 import { create } from 'web-worker-proxy';